-If you have any questions or comments regarding this publication, please contact the Marketing Communications Department via E-mail at docerrors@microchip.com or fax the Reader Response Form in the back of this data sheet to (480) 792-4150.
+If you have any questions or comments regarding this publication, please contact the Marketing Communications Department via E-mail at docerrors@microchip.com.
 We welcome your feedback.

 Most Current Data Sheet

 To obtain the most up-to-date version of this data sheet, please register at our Worldwide Web site at: